-\In the event of a local, state, or federal government declaration of a state of emergency pursuant to Chapter (252), Florida Statutes, or similar authorization, for all or part of Hillsborough County, the PROVIDER and the CHILDREN'S BOARD may agree in an Emergency Services Work Plan that all or part of the unperformed Services under this Agreement shall be suspended and/or that all or part of the unperformed Services shall be revised, modified, reorganized, or changed into services to carry out Emergency Management as defined in Chapter (252), Florida Statutes, or similar law, (called "Emergency Management Services" in this Agreement).
+- a.
+In the event of a local, state, or federal government declaration of a state of emergency pursuant to Chapter (252), Florida Statutes, or similar authorization, for all or part of Hillsborough County, the PROVIDER and the CHILDREN'S BOARD may agree in an Emergency Services Work Plan that all or part of the unperformed Services under this Agreement shall be suspended and/or that all or part of the unperformed Services shall be revised, modified, reorganized, or changed into services to carry out Emergency Management as defined in Chapter (252), Florida Statutes, or similar law, (called "Emergency Management Services" in this Agreement).
 Such Emergency Management Services shall be performed at the Disaster Recovery Center or other locations designated by the CHILDREN'S BOARD or other coordinating agency described below.
 The Emergency Services Work Plan may provide that all or part of the unpaid payments by the CHILDREN'S BOARD under this Agreement shall be used to pay PROVIDER for such Emergency Management Services.
 A Typical Payment Plan for an Emergency Services Work Plan shall be for the CHILDREN'S BOARD to pay the unpaid portion of this Agreement in equal monthly installments during the remaining Term of this Agreement.
 The Emergency Management Services may be performed separately or in coordination with or under the direction of other government agencies as designated by the CHILDREN'S BOARD.
-The PROVIDER must have an Emergency Services Work Plan and shall assist in Emergency Management Services to the best of its ability.
-The PROVIDER will submit to the CHILDREN'S BOARD a PROVIDER Disaster Verification Form within thirty (30) days of receiving an executed contract which attests that an Emergency Services Work Plan is in place and up to date.

-The CHILDREN'S BOARD may continue to pay the PROVIDER for up to six (6) months after a declaration of emergency in order to assist the PROVIDER in recovering its financial and institutional capacity that may have been diminished in performing Emergency Management Services.

-The Emergency Services Work Plan and any amendment may be in writing or by oral agreement recorded in any form of audio recording.
+The PROVIDER must have an Emergency Services Work Plan and shall assist in Emergency Management Services to the best of its ability. - b.
+The CHILDREN'S BOARD may continue to pay the PROVIDER for up to six (6) months after a declaration of emergency to assist the PROVIDER in recovering its financial and institutional capacity that may have been diminished in performing Emergency Management Services. - c.
+The Emergency Services Work Plan and any amendment may be in writing or by oral agreement recorded in any form of audio recording. - d.
 PROVIDER shall incorporate this Continuity of Operations and Emergency Management Services clause in all sub-contracts so that PROVIDER's sub-contractors have the same obligations toward PROVIDER as PROVIDER assumes toward the CHILDREN'S BOARD.